UppASD/UppASD-tutorial/content/magnon/magnon.rst

   qm_nvec 0 0 1                             Unit-vector perpendicular to spins
   qm_svec 0 1 0                             Direction of the spin

-**The first Brilluoin zone of a hexagonal lattice**
+**The first Brillouin zone of a hexagonal lattice**

 .. figure:: figures/tutorial6/fig2.png

 Fig 2.
-Primitive and reciprocal lattice vectors in hcp with 1st Brilluoin zone and High symmetry points.
+Primitive and reciprocal lattice vectors in hcp with 1st Brillouin zone and High symmetry points.

 Plotting adiabatic magnon spectrum in the framework of Linear Spin Wave Theory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the UppASD graphical interface (ASDGUI) or the script enclosed in this course (plotsqw_course).
+Use the UppASD graphical interface (ASD_GUI) or the script enclosed in this course (plotsqw_course).
 Use option 7.
 File to print out “ncams.kagome_T.out”, “ncams+q.triang_T.out” and “ncams-q.triang_T.out”

 .. figure:: figures/tutorial6/fig3.png